pchemguy/spec-kit/templates/capabilities/capabilities.md

 Validation is complete only when:

-- no failures are detected in any step;
+- all validation steps pass;
-- all Boundary Decisions are `Keep`;
+- all capabilities satisfy the declarative rules defined in this module;
-- the final result is marked `VALID`.
+- the final output conforms to the Report Template.

 ---